Saadmairaj/tkmacosx/README.md

 The tkmacosx `SFrame` widget is just like a tkinter Frame but can be vertically scrolled.
 The SFrame supports intelligent mousewheel scrolling where it let you use mousewheel with other children widgets also having mousewheel scrolling without interfering with other widgets scrolling, a list of widgets having mousewheel scrolling can be passed to `avoidmousewheel` argument *(ex: `avoidmousewheel=(text1, text2, sframe)` or just one `avoidmousewheel=text2`).*

 - Configurable options for a sframe widget.
-For example `SFrame(root, options=value, ...)`
+Syntax: `SFrame(root, options=value, ...)`

     | Options               	| Description                                                                                                                                                                                                                                    	|
     |-----------------------	|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|